SpAsM7/lpp-ws/PRD/coding-rules.md

 8. Never use classes - use functional components
 9. Always use next/image for images - never raw <img> tags
 10. Always use next/font for fonts - never import font files directly

-## Database
-1. Always use BIGINT for currency:
-   - Store amounts in dollars (never cents/decimals)
-   - For large values, display in thousands/millions format (e.g., $10M, $500K)
-   - Never use floating point or decimal types for currency
-2. Always use UUID for IDs
-3. Never skip audit fields (created_at, updated_at, etc.)
-4. Always implement row-level security (RLS) in Supabase
-5. Data Access:
-   - Always use Supabase client methods for CRUD operations
-   - Never use .sql() or raw queries
-   - Always use TypeScript types from Supabase codegen
-6. Never store sensitive data in JSONB fields:
-   - Use JSONB only for preferences, metadata, and configuration
-   - Never store PII, financial data, or auth data in JSONB
-   - Always validate JSONB data structure with zod
-7. GP/LP Role Separation:
-   - Always implement dual-check system for GP access (is_gp_user AND gp_role)
-   - Never mix GP and LP role checks in the same function
-   - Always separate GP and LP policies clearly
-   - Never grant GP access through LP role mechanisms
-   - Always audit GP actions separately
-   - Use explicit function names indicating GP/LP context (e.g., getGPUsers, getLPAccounts)

 ## Forms
 1. Always use react-hook-form with zod validation